royriojas/require-arr/README.md

 [![Build Status](http://img.shields.io/travis/royriojas/require-arr.svg?style=flat)](https://travis-ci.org/royriojas/require-arr)

 # require-arr
-> browserify transform to remove calls to console methods that do not match the given filter
+> browserify transform to replace require files using a glob and transforming them to an array of requires

 ## Overview
 This transform will turn this: